 Whether a business is for-profit or nonprofit, it's vulnerable to all kinds of risks, including legal troubles.
 Directors and officers insurance is a critically important tool to keep your business or nonprofit thriving for years to come.
 It shields your organization from hefty lawsuit costs and helps your board make innovative decisions.

 An independent insurance agent can help you find the right type of directors and officers insurance for your organization.
 They'll also get you equipped with all the coverage you need long before you ever need to file a claim.
 But first, let's take a deep dive into directors and officers insurance.

 What Is Directors and Officers Insurance?

-Directors and officers insurance helps you fulfill indemnification clauses.
-These are agreements that an organization will pay for any legal fees and damages incurred by a board member or high-level employee in the course of their job, and it’s usually part of a contract signed before movers and shakers come on board.
+Directors and officers insurance helps fulfill indemnification clauses, or agreements that an organization will pay for any legal fees and damages incurred by a board member or high-level employee.
+The clause is usually part of a contract created before influential members are hired.

-To fulfill this clause, a D&O insurance policy can be paid directly to the people dealing with the legal challenge, or it can be paid out to the organization, which in turn pays for the legal costs of its board members and employees.
+To fulfill this clause, a directors and officers insurance policy can be paid directly to the group dealing with the legal challenge.
+It can also be paid out to the organization, which in turn pays for the legal costs of its board members and employees.